Hetq Investigation of Dubai Real Estate Holdings of Armenian Officials Leads to Criminal Case

 On February 12, law enforcement in Armenia launched a criminal case based on a March 2019 Hetq investigation looking into the luxury real estate holdings in Dubai of Armenian government officials.

-The Hetq investigation referred to former MPs Hrant Davtyan, Hakob Hakobyan, former Deputy Finance Minister, former SRC Vice-President Artur Afrikyan, Zangezur Copper and Molybdenum Combine as well as former Chief Executive Officer Maxim Hakobyan and his friend in Armenia.
-The apartments were purchased and sold by Babken Sedrakyan, the head of the Operative Investigation Department of the police, and his wife and Colonel Aleksandr Abrahamyan.
+The Hetq investigation referred to former MPs Hrant Davtyan and Hakob Hakobyan; former Deputy Minister of Finance and former Deputy Chairman of the State Revenue Committee Arthur Afrikyan, former General Director of Zangezur Copper and Molybdenum Combine Maxim Hakobyan and his friends.
+Hetq also wrote about the apartments in Dubai bought and sold by the Honorary Consul of Kyrgyzstan in the Republic of Armenia (later the Head of the Operative Search Department of the Armenian Police) Babken Sedrakyan and his wife, and the wife of Reservist Colonel Alexander Abrahamyan.

 Days after the Hetq article appeared, Michael Hambardzumyan, Head of the Department of Economic Security and Anti-Corruption at the National Security Service, wrote the following to Hetq.